bellyfat/Crypto-Arbitrage-Bot-/README.md

 binance_bot.py

-User will have to add in their own public API and private API into the program.
+User will have to add in their own public API and private API keys into the program.

 Binance Bot is a simple trading bot that will market buy and sell based on the result from Market_depth, if the action needed is to buy or sell any symbol from Binance.
+The format can be extended to other exchanges using similar logic.